By Tyler Schneider

 “We say in community organizing that the people closest to the problem are closest to the solution, and that looks exactly the same way when we try to govern,” Duncan said.
 “We need to actually be listening, listening to the voices who are crying out to be heard in the southernmost portion of the district, who largely felt ignored by their city government representatives.”

-“We are missing out on the genius of our residents every time we don’t listen to them when we’re crafting policy solutions,” Duncan said.
+“I look forward to doing that, because we are missing out on the genius of our residents every time we don’t listen to them when we’re crafting policy solutions,” Duncan said.

 Finally, as a leader with KC Tenants, Duncan looks to bridge the gap between the perception of housing issues and what he sees as a much broader reality.
 Duncan’s highest priority during the campaign was to push for “municipal social housing that is not for profit, permanently affordable and controlled by its residents.”